Skip to content

 Plans of Study

 Woman in lab with a pipette and flask with green liquid.For more information about degree requirements and curriculum, review the most recent Graduate Student Guide (PDF) for the Department of Biological Sciences.
-Descriptions for courses within our department can be found in the University’s course catalog.
+Descriptions for courses within the department can be found in the University’s course catalog.

 Graduate students in environmental toxicology work closely with their major advisor and graduate committee to craft a plan of study that is geared toward the student’s interests.
 Both the M.S. and Ph.D. degrees in environmental toxicology train students in interdisciplinary fields including biology, toxicology, environmental chemistry and statistics.